openshift/openshift-restclient-python/doc/proposals/apply.md

    The basic algorithm is as follows:

+   Given: a desired definition for an object to apply to the cluster

-   1. `GET` the current object
+   1. `GET` the current state of the object from Kubernetes
-   2. Pull the `LastAppliedConfiguration` from the object
+   2. Pull the `LastAppliedConfiguration` from the current object
-   3. If the `LastAppliedConfiguration` does not exist, diff the new object and the existing one and send the resulting patch to the server.
+   3. If the `LastAppliedConfiguration` does not exist, diff the desired definition and the current object and send the resulting patch to the server.
    4. Otherwise, diff the `LastAppliedConfiguration` and the desired definition to compute the deletions.
-   5. diff the current state of the object and the desired definition to get the delta
+   5. diff the current object and the desired definition to get the delta
-   6. Combine the differences from initial and the delta to a single patch
+   6. Combine the deletions (from step 4) and the delta (from step 5) to a single patch
    7. If the patch is not empty, send it to the server

    Much of the complexity comes from diffing complex nested objects, and a variety of patch strategies that may be used (ie, adding vs replacing lists, reordering of lists or keys, deep vs shallow object comparisons)